FDA REMS Dashboard

 + What is REMS?
 2

 Risk Evaluation and Mitigation Strategy (REMS) is a drug safety program that the U.S. Food and Drug Administration (FDA) can require for certain medications with serious safety concerns beyond routine drug labeling to help ensure the benefits of the medication outweigh its risks.
 REMS are designed to reinforce medication use behaviors and actions that support the safe use of a medication.
-While all medications have labeling that informs health care stakeholders about medication risks, limited number medications require a REMS.
+While all medications have labeling that informs health care stakeholders about medication risks, limited number of medications require a REMS.

-+ What is REMS Dashboard ?
++ What is a REMS Dashboard ?
 2

 + What is the data source for the dashboard?
 3